-In order to preserve both the fishing and environment on our 200 plus waters and ensure they are in the best possible condition for members it is essential to have an active bailiff force.
+In order to preserve both the fishing and environment on our 200 plus waters and ensure they are in the best possible condition for members it is essential to have a large active bailiff force.
 This bailiff force is in place and is led by a Head Bailiff who is a member of the Management Committee of Prince Albert A. S.

-A large force of bailiffs (in excess of 150) is on day patrol throughout the year including close seasons.
-Night surveillance teams cover each area.
+Our bailiffs are on day patrol throughout the year including close seasons and night surveillance teams cover each area.
 These teams have no set waters to cover, acting on information received and visiting waters, which are at known risk from poachers.
-Members may also be observed at night as some, a small minority, are under the illusion that dark nights give them immunity to disregard the rules.

 Many bailiffs also run working parties on their local waters each year, maintaining pegs, controlling vegetation and opening new pegs where possible.
 Please support the team by attending a working party each year.

-The bailiffs ensure that members fish within the rules of the society and report all members who break them.
+The bailiffs ensure that members fish within the rules of the society.
 Ignorance of the rules relating to a water is not regarded as an excuse as such rules are in the membership card and the water’s guide.
 It is members’ responsibility to read the rules each year and also take notice of updates in HLS, or local signs at each water.

 The most important duty is to protect the members fishing by evicting non-members and gathering information on poachers for prosecution, obtaining police assistance if they fail to leave the water.
 If possible we charge these people under the 1968 Theft Act.

-On the other side of the coin the local bailiff will have a vast amount of information on the water, which when asked he will gladly pass to the member i.e. where to fish, best methods for the conditions of the day, bait, rigs etc. If he can help he will.
+On the other side of the coin the local bailiff will have a vast amount of information on the water and if asked will gladly pass to the member i.e. where to fish, best methods for the conditions of the day, bait, rigs etc. If they can help they will.
 For the less mobile and older members the bailiff will assist in any way he can.
 At the end of the day if you have had a good days fishing from information received thank the bailiff so you can both go home happy.